Another Well Done

 Bridge Jump/Xmas meal.
 24th December

 Dash-n-Splash WW trip.
 29th December

 More info on all trips can be found on the Trips Forum page and EVENTS calendar.
-Extra trips always added.
+Extra trips always added throughout the year.

 Submitted by Barry Events coordinator